"The U.S. Food and Drug Administration today approved Esbriet (pirfenidone) for the treatment of idiopathic pulmonary fibrosis (IPF).

 Females of reproductive potential: Exclude pregnancy before the start of treatment, monthly during treatment, and 1 month after stopping treatment.
-Prevent pregnancy during treatment and for one month after stopping treatment by using acceptable methods of contraception [see Use in Special Populations].
+Prevent pregnancy during treatment and for one month after stopping treatment by using acceptable methods of contraception [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, and Use In Specific Populations].

 For all female patients, Adempas is available only through a restricted program called the Adempas Risk Evaluation and Mitigation Strategy (REMS) Program [see WARNINGS AND PRECAUTIONS].

 Adempas (riociguat) is a tablet for oral administration.
 Riociguat is methyl 4,6-diamino-2-[1-(2-fluorobenzyl)-1Hpyrazolo [3,4-b]pyridin-3-yl]-5-pyrimidinyl(methyl)carbamate with the following structural formula:

 Riociguat is a white to yellowish, crystalline, non-hygroscopic substance with a molecular weight of 422.42 g/mol.
 In solid form it is stable to temperature, light, and humidity.

 The solubility at 25°C in water: 4 mg/L, in ethanol: 800 mg/L, in 0.1 HCl (pH 1): 250 mg/L and in buffer (phosphate) pH 7: 3 mg/L. In the pH range of 2 to 4 the solubility showed strong pH-dependency.
 Solubility increases at lower pH values.